analogicus/jnw_gr00_sky130A/design/JNW_GR00_SKY130NM/JNWG00_BDAC.md

-A bipolar DAC that can switch in 1, or more (up to 8) diodes.
+A bipolar DAC that can switch in

-There is also a resistor that can be enabled to provide R + diode combination.
+- Diode only (CTAT voltage)
+- Big diode and resistor (PTAT current)
+- Resistor to ground (CTAT current)